Five couples joined the Church as the first converts

 Samuel Colt introduces the "six-shooter," the first handgun with a revolving barrel.

-Massachusetts becomes the last state to end tax support for churches.
+the last state to end tax support for churches.

 March 2: President Andrew Jackson signs Henry Clay's compromise Tariff of 1833, which reduces duties on imported goods, and the Force Act, authorizing him to use military force enforce the federal tariff.